MRCP2-4022

 What is the probable diagnosis and what is the likely composition of causative pathology?

-What is the most appropriate way to describe her renal function?
+What is the most appropriate way to describe her current kidney function?

 MRCP2-4031